 When the performing company or artist provides us with Study Guides, we provide a link on our website under the information about the particular show.
 That way, everyone who will be attending can have easy access to these performance enhancements.
 We will try to have the links up on our website at least one month prior to the performance date.
 If no Study Guide is provided by the company or artist, no link will be showing.
 We encourage everyone attending the shows to utilize these resources so that you are better prepared for the performance.

-Need A Ride?
-We May Be Able To Help!
+Need a Ride?
+We May Be Able to Help!

 Please email Debby Sadowski at firstname.lastname@example.org for an application form.
 Bus transportation and tickets will be funded on a first-come, first-served basis, with a limit of two buses funded per school.
 Questions?
-Call Debby at (440) 366-7123.
+Please call Debby at (440) 366-7123.
 These opportunities are made possible through the generous support of the Beth K. Stocker Trust.